Globally Diverse | Ambitious for the Future | Inquisitive Learners |

 |

-We often start our termly topics with Big Questions so that the students can think critically and openly about a new and sometimes unfamiliar concept such as “Who are we?”.
+We start our termly topics with Big Questions so that the students can think critically and openly about a new and sometimes unfamiliar concept such as “Who are we?”.
 We encourage a safe space with RS and Philosophical values at the heart of our discussion time such as tolerance, respect and open mindedness.
-This enables students to share stories and experiences which have shaped their belief systems and opinions on other communities/cultures and their practices.
-It empowers them to always be open to new perspectives and to be able to express their views in a coherent and knowledgeable way avoiding prejudices and generalisation about the wider world.

 In key stage 4 students can choose to study GCSE Philosophy and Ethics.
 In this course we examine topics that are ever changing such as the morality in medical ethics, war and the justice system etc. This enables students to make links between our moral, scientific and spiritual worlds and think critically about how their perspectives may change through context, culture and time.
 New technology and law can create a change in our moral compass and students are able to recognise how ethics is applied and how it will shape and sometimes separate them as individuals in the wider world.